Create a budget!

 Or, you can just keep living your life the way you have been, never making any headway and never getting ahead.

-Where do you stand on the topic?
 Do you have a strict, detailed budget that you stick to religiously?
 Do you just have an idea in your head of what your budget is?
 Do you even know where you spent your last dollar!?
 Share your techniques and preferences below.